Skip to main content

 • “Horrible user interface, missions are very badly set up, you run into not having anything that can even scratch enemy armor, so some missions are not even worth attempting.”

-The game has been widely criticized for its poor stability, launching in a buggy and unfinished state with numerous glitches, crashes, and gameplay issues.
-Many players report being unable to play saved games and express frustration over the game's overall performance, likening it to a beta version rather than a polished product.
-Overall, the stability issues significantly detract from the gaming experience, leading some to consider refunds if improvements are not made.
+The game has been widely criticized for its poor stability, launching in a notably buggy and unfinished state.
+Players report numerous glitches, crashes, and issues with saved games, leading many to feel that it resembles a beta version rather than a polished product.
+Overall, the game's stability issues significantly detract from the gameplay experience.

 • “From some of the early reviews, it seems the game launched in a buggy, broken, unfinished state.”